 My writings have taken a looong sabbatical.
 My life grew in unexpected ways.
-It is no longer just about me anymore.
-I got married and became a full time Step-parent overnight, I know, crazy, ha!
 I think life was just getting a little too easy, I needed some big challenges to shake things up and that is precisely what I got.
 I graduated in Spiritual Psychology and now I’m getting my PHD in LIFE.
 But those are not solely my stories, so I have been quiet, wondering on what to share and what not to share, which left me sharing nothing.

 My enquiry and interest in death and grieving continues.
 This year I have started training to become a Death Midwife, with Sacred Crossings and I am now a hospice volunteer with Roze Room in Los Angeles.